observIQ/bindplane-agent/docs/getting-started.md

 ## Viewing the metrics in Google Cloud Operations

 You should now be able to view the host metrics in your Metrics explorer.
 Nice work!
-This is how simple it is to collect host metrics with the BindPlane Agent.
+This is how simple it is to collect host metrics with the BDOT.

 ### Metrics collected